 - a.
-There is no evidence of harm to consumers, or third parties, and our view is that the risk of repetition is low. - b.
-The firm took steps to rectify its failures and has since implemented a fully compliant CMRA process. - c.
-The firm has cooperated with the SRA's AML Proactive Supervision and AML Investigations teams. - d.
+There is no evidence of harm to consumers or third parties and our view is that the risk of repetition is low. - b.
+The firm took steps to rectify its failures and has since implemented fully compliant PCPs and a fully compliant CMRA process. - c.
+The firm has cooperated with the SRA's Proactive Supervision and AML Investigations teams. - d.
 The firm has admitted the breaches and shown remorse. - 5.3 The SRA considers that a fine is the appropriate outcome because: - a.
 The conduct showed a disregard for statutory and regulatory obligations and had the potential to cause harm, by facilitating dubious transactions that could have led to money laundering (and/or terrorist financing).
-This could have been avoided had the firm conducted and documented appropriate risk assessments on its clients and files, on in-scope matters. - b.
+This could have been avoided had the firm conducted and documented appropriate risk assessments on its clients and files on in-scope matters. - b.
+PCPs are fundamental in setting out a firm's approach to practical AML and counter-terrorist financing activities.
+They should be effective in identifying and mitigating risks within its practice and play an important role in managing the risk of a firm facilitating money laundering and/or terrorist financing. - c.
 It was incumbent on the firm to meet the requirements set out in the MLRs 2017.
 The firm failed to do so.
-The public would expect a firm of solicitors to comply with its legal and regulatory obligations, to protect against these risks as a bare minimum. - c.
+The public would expect a firm of solicitors to comply with its legal and regulatory obligations, to protect against these risks as a bare minimum. - d.
 The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules.

-5.4 Rule 4.1 of the Regulatory and Disciplinary Procedure Rules states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
-There is nothing within this Agreement which conflicts with Rule 4.1 of the Regulatory and Disciplinary Rules and on that basis, a financial penalty is appropriate.
+5.4 Rule 4.1 of the RDPRs states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
+There is nothing within this Agreement which conflicts with Rule 4.1 of the RDPRs and on that basis, a financial penalty is appropriate.